-It would be inequitable to prevent him from seeking relief when several similarly situated petitioners will have their claims heard even though they discovered the misconduct at the same time as he did, filed their petitions at the same time or after he did and exhausted their state remedies around the same time as he did.
-It is unfair to penalize him because his counsel's state resources were significantly strained due to the hundreds of motions they filed upon discovery of the misconduct.
-Further, because Petitioner's claim arises from systemic government misconduct, the interest of justice requires his claim be heard.
+Petitioner contends that the Court should equitably toll the limitations period and deem his Petition timely filed.
+He asserts that he was unable to file his Rule 61 motion until May 6, 2014 "through no fault of his own," and it would "be inequitable to prevent him from seeking relief when several similarly situated petitioners will have their claims heard even though they discovered the misconduct at the same time as he did, filed their petitions at the same time or after he did and exhausted their state remedies around the same time as he did."
 (D.I.
-12 at 7-8)
+17 at 8) According to Petitioner, it "is unfair to penalize him because his counsel's state resources were significantly strained due to the hundreds of motions they filed upon discovery of the misconduct," and that the interest of justice requires his claim be heard because the claim arises from "systemic government misconduct."
+(D.I.
+17 at 8-9)